N8python/local-llama-wiki-revamp/llama.md

 ### Models

-[Hugging Face](https://huggingface.co/) is where you can find and download Llama models and other LLMs.
-Search by specific model name or by appellation like GPTQ, GGUF, EXL2, or AWQ.
-GGML is deprecated.
-For more in-depth information on models and model loaders, [**read this wiki entry**](https://github.com/oobabooga/text-generation-webui/wiki/04-%E2%80%90-Model-Tab#model-loaders).
+[Hugging Face](https://huggingface.co/) is where you can find and download LLMs.
+Search by specific model name or quant format, such as GPTQ, GGUF, EXL2, or AWQ.
+MLX-specific quants can be found in the [mlx-community](https://huggingface.co/mlx-community) org.

 GGUF is the most widely used.
 In general quality and filesize, from worst to best and smallest to largest, respectively, follows this ascending order: Q2K, Q3_K_S, Q3_K_M, Q3_K_L, Q4_0, Q4_K_S, Q4_K_M, Q5_0, Q5_K_S, Q5_K_M, Q6_K, Q8_0, F16.
 You do not need all of these, only one.
+Note that some files may have an "I" prefix - this means the model was finetuned using an importance matrix, which generally improves performance - prefer these for lower quants.

 For keeping track of new models, most popular ones are posted in this subreddit.
 You can search by the [New Model flair](https://www.reddit.com/r/LocalLLaMA/search/?sort=new&restrict_sr=on&q=flair%3A%22New%20%20Model%22) to find these posts.